chrisbroski/supportyourlocal/backlog.md

 * iOS Safari has dates and times wrong.
 Use TZ from venue.
 * Can't see everything on Mike's ridiculous screen
 * Need venue address handling - festival name, stage
+* Need to revoke map API key (it got exposed in Git, whoops)

 ## Features for next next version